yonis-savary/sharp-php/Docs/logic/controllers.md

 ## Plain Controllers

-You can simply create a controller by creating a class with its methods and then declare its routes in a separate file
+TO create a controller, You can simply create a class with its methods and then declare its routes in a separate file

 `App/Controllers/MyController.php`:
 ```php